GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/README.md

 - gesture vector's shape is（num of timesteps, 384)
   - 384 = 64joints × (x,y,z positions + x,y,z velocities)

-**If you don't want to customize anything - you can skip reading about steps 4-7 and just use already prepared scripts at the folder `example_scripts`**
+## If you don't want to customize anything - you can skip reading about steps 4-7 and just use already prepared scripts at the folder `example_scripts`
+&nbsp;

 ## 4. (Optional) Learn motion representation by AutoEncoder